BABABUSOLA/simple_shell/README.md

 #Exercise: fie information

 Run `gcc -Wall -Wextra -Werror -pedantic stat.c -o stat`, to create the stat file, then run, `./stat ls /bin/ls /usr/bin/ls`, this then runs the file start with the 3 arguments ls /bin/ls and /usr/bin/ls

+#Exercise: Environment

+Exercise 0: Run `gcc -Wall -Werror -pedantic env-main.c -o printenv && ./printenv` this will generate the environment variable available using the global variable